 Successful investment casting depends on the prompt delivery of high-quality patterns with clean burnout properties.
 We have developed a proprietary photopolymer combined with a build style that produces mostly hollow, accurate, strong, aerated and consistent patterns that result in better burnout and more lightweight patterns.
 Our finishing options are matched to each foundry’s specifications.
 SL investment cast patterns produce fully drained, completely sealed, and significantly lighter patterns when compared to wax.
 Learn more about investment casting patterns

-Build extremely light, large-scale parts in record time with Stratasys Direct Manufacturing’s exclusive ID-Light process.
+Build extremely light, large-scale parts in record time with Stratasys Direct Manufacturing’s exclusive ID-Light process, a proprietary sparse-fill approach.
 Ideal for concept modeling, prototyping, and creating master patterns, ID-Light is available in both SL and FDM technologies.
 ID-Light FDM is best for strength, while ID-Light SL is best for cosmetic applications.
+SL ID-Light builds with SC 1000.
 Learn more about ID-Light

 See how doctors at the Texas Cardiac Arrhythmia Institute used Stereolithography to increase surgery success rate.READ THE STORY

 Look to SL to mimic properties of ABS, polycarbonate, and polypropylene in layers as thin as 0.002”.
 We have a wide range of resins for every prototyping need – from clear to strong, rigid plastics and a resin specifically formulated for investment casting.SEE STEREOLITHOGRAPHY MATERIAL OPTIONS